Scatman John: Illness and death

 In late 1998, Larkin was diagnosed with lung cancer.
 In June 1999, he released his fourth and final album as Scatman John, Take Your Time.
 Shortly afterward, he was sent into intensive treatment.
 Around that time it was rumored that John had collapsed on stage, which was false, since he had never performed in public after being diagnosed.

 Larkin died at home in Los Angeles on December 3, 1999, at the age of 57.
-He was cremated, and his ashes were scattered at sea off the coast of Malibu, California two years later.
-He was married to Judy McHugh Larkin, who died in 2023.
+He was cremated, and his ashes were scattered at sea off the coast of Malibu, California, two years later.